KyleMcMaster/payroll-processor/README.md

   - Toggle between Api and Azure Function backends
   - Advanced analytics like payroll totals by department, risk, and time

-## Feedback and Contributing

-Feel free to open PRs with additional examples, tests, or refactorings.

-## References

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):